 In which other orchestras and ensembles do you play?

-What do you think distinguishes your work with the Kölner Akademie?
+What distinguishes the work with the Kölner Akademie in your eyes?

 What do you like to do when you are not making music?

 I have shied away from answering this point, because I actually do not have a distinct hobby.
 When I’m not preparing the projects that are coming up, I’m occupied with other music that I’m planning as my own project, or that I’m not actively involved in myself (opera, symphony, choral music).
 The one or other book is read (biographies, novels, poetry), every now and then a thriller or psychological thriller is exciting to watch and I like to be on the road to enjoy local art and culture.
 My sporting ambitions flare up again and again in relation to swimming, but the limited life time simply does not allow quite enough…